Jakal02/practice-fastapi-app/README.md

 Lots of the development in this repository was based off of the work done in [this repo](https://github.com/sanders41/meilisearch-fastapi).
 And [this one](https://github.com/tiangolo/full-stack-fastapi-postgresql/tree/master)

+## Notes

+# Limitations of current design:

+- I don't know how to test the continuous async process that keeps the search index in-sync with the database.
+    1. Because the pytest environment runs unit tests.
+I don't think starting the httpx AsyncClient starts the async process
+    2. The true_delete route for posts calls meilisearch directly and then deletes it.
+- I am using the current .env files for running the API locally for testing also.
+They are not fully decoupled like they should be!
+- I do not know the best design practice for supporting the permanently running background task of syncing the search index to the database.
+    - Should it be an external process?
+(Some super-process will start the API and this process)
+    - Is the design I have good practice already?
+If so, there is probably a nuance I am missing still
+- I do like the ghost_delete aspect, but supporting true deletes feels incomplete currently
+    - Because true deletes have to delete from the database and search index at the same time
+    - Real root of the problem is I don't have a way to manage what has been deleted (hence ghost delete, but this also helps keep data)